boazbk/tcs/lec_00_0_preface.md

 Thanks to Anil Ada, Venkat Guruswami,  and Ryan O'Donnell for helpful tips from their experience in teaching [CMU 15-251](http://www.cs.cmu.edu/~./15251/).

-Thanks to Juan Esteller for his work on [implementing](https://github.com/juan-esteller/NAND) the NAND* languages.
+Thanks to Juan Esteller and Gabe Montague for their  work on [implementing](http://nandpl.org) the NAND* languages.

-Thanks to David Steurer for writing the scripts (oringally produce for [our joint notes on the sum of squares algorithm](http://sumofsquares.org))  that I am using to produce these notes, (themselves based on several other packages, including [pandoc](http://pandoc.org/), [LateX](https://www.latex-project.org/), and the Tufte [LaTeX](https://tufte-latex.github.io/tufte-latex/) and [CSS](https://edwardtufte.github.io/tufte-css/) packages).
+Thanks to David Steurer for writing the scripts (originally written for [our joint notes on the sum of squares algorithm](http://sumofsquares.org))  that I am using to produce these notes.
+David's scripts are themselves based on several other packages, including [pandoc](http://pandoc.org/), [LaTeX](https://www.latex-project.org/), and the Tufte [LaTeX](https://tufte-latex.github.io/tufte-latex/) and [CSS](https://edwardtufte.github.io/tufte-css/) packages.
+I used the [Atom editor]  to write these notes,  and used the [hyrdrogen package](https://atom.io/packages/hydrogen), which relies on the [Jupyter project](http://jupyter.org/), to write code snippets.